OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/path.md

 Where [<options>] is any of:

-      --instance=VALUE       Name of the instance to use --nugetRepository=VALUE
+      --instance=VALUE       Name of the instance to use --cacheDirectory=VALUE Directory to use for temporary files and cachin- g, e.g. downloaded packages.
+This data in this directory can be removed when the Octopus server is not running.
+This directory should not be shared between nodes.
+      --nugetRepository=VALUE
                              Set the package path for the built-in package repository